babelouest/glewlwyd/docs/INSTALL.md

 Glewlwyd requires several configuration variables to work.
 You can specify those variables in a configuration file, environment variables, or both.
 In addition, some variables can be set via command-line arguments.

-The command-line arguments have the higher priority, followed by the environment variables, then the configuration file.

 To run Glewlwyd with the config file, copy `glewlwyd.conf.sample` to `glewlwyd.conf`, edit the file `glewlwyd.conf` with your own settings.

 The following paragraphs describe all the configuration parameters.

 To enable environment variables in Glewlwyd, you must execute the program with the `-e` command-line argument.

+You can use environment variable configuration, configuration file and command-line arguments at the same time, just keep in mind the following priority order: command-line arguments have the higher priority, followed by the environment variables, then the configuration file.

+When you change the configuration file or the environment variables values, you must restart Glewlwyd to use the new configuration.

 ### Port number